 - Don’t throw in the towel.
 I get it, you had a few bad outfits in your life and look back and cringe with shame, so now you just avoid it altogether.
 But crafting a great style takes time and is constantly evolving.
 And guess what, with each day comes an opportunity to try a new look and improve upon what you tried before.
 Grow, adjust and be your best self.

 - Pay attention to proportions.
 If dressing yourself comes with anxiety and dread then you should pay attention to what your body shape is and how to dress it specifically.
-Try my 3-day video course on how to dress for your body and change your fashion mindset without getting overwhelmed.

 You spend a lot of time in your office, and it’s crucial to make an impression.
 Your clothes can help you create a reputation that speaks to your work ethic, your goals, and your dedication.
 Be the full package with an amazing style that makes you the obvious person for the promotion, the favorite employee, or even just the one people know has their shit together.